 The Rexton underpinnings, mean that the Musso is quiet on the road like an SUV & with it’s low centre of gravity, body roll is kept to a minimum.
 The steering is light for such a large vehicle & on the motorway in particular the Musso is pleasure to be in.
 Over undulating winding country roads the Musso is also appealing, again handling more like a large SUV than a pick-up, but, on anything bumpy or pot-holed, the rear passengers in particular, will experience an uncomfortable ride.
 Of course, we spent our entire week with our test vehicle unladen & I have no doubt that if laden, the shuddering would be reduced, but if I was going to be picky, this is the only thing that lets’s the Musso down.
 Having said that, this is problem in most if not all pick-up’s, so don’t let that put you off.

-Overall, the bumpy rear ride & the lack of safety equipment really are the only negatives we could find in what is, when compared to the competition, an incredibly good value for money as well as competent pick-up.
+Compared to the competition, the Musso is an incredibly good value for money as well as competent pick-up.

-In conclusion, a week in the Musso proved what 60 minutes had already demonstrated, it’s really very good & well worth considering as a towing & on-road worker.
+In conclusion, a week in the Musso proved what 60 minutes had already demonstrated, it’s really very good.
+With less choice than ever in this sector it’s well worth considering.